aegis-aead/aegis-bitsliced/README.md

 In the bitsliced representation, rotating the state only requires a bit rotation across all bytes.

-In the initialization, associated data absorption, and finalization functions of AEGIS-128L, the state can be maintained in the bitsliced form until the final update round.
+The state is kept in bitsliced form across initialization, associated data absorption, message processing, and finalization.
+The update round can then be applied without packing and unpacking the full state every time.

-However, the keystream is a linear combination of nearly all AES blocks.
-Evaluating this in bitsliced form would be slightly more costly than switching representations at each step update.
-Therefore, after initialization, we retain an interleaved but non-bitsliced state.
-We could keep the state bitsliced, unpack a copy to evaluate the linear combination, and only repack the two input blocks.
-However, in practice, this does not seem worthwhile.
+The keystream is a linear combination of AES blocks.
+Instead of unpacking the full state to evaluate it, the implementation computes the required block expressions directly in the packed lanes, then applies a partial unpack only for the output block or blocks.
+Message input is packed only into the active input lanes before the next round.

 These representation changes are costly.
 However, with 10 8-block AES rounds, AES-128 encrypts only 8 blocks, while AEGIS-128L encrypts 20.
 Additionally, AEGIS provides integrity with minimal overhead, while AES-GCM’s GMAC is costly, especially on CPUs without carryless multiplication support or lookup tables.